aragilar/dnd-flask/data/documentation/backgrounds.md

 ## Customizing a Background

 You might want to tweak some of the features of a background so it better fits your character or the campaign setting.
 To customize a background, you can replace one feature with any other one, choose any two skills, and choose a total of two tool proficiencies or languages from the sample backgrounds.
 You can either use the equipment package from your background or spend coin on gear as described in chapter 5.
 (If you spend coin, you can't also take the equipment package suggested for your class.)
 Finally, choose two personality traits, one ideal, one bond, and one flaw.
 If you can't find a feature that matches your desired background, work with your DM to create one.

-## Tika and Artemis: Backgrounds

-Tika Waylan and Artemis Entreri both lived their earliest years as street urchins.
-Tika's later career as a barmaid didn't really change her, so she might choose the urchin background, gaining proficiency in the Sleight of Hand and Stealth skills, and learning the tools of the thieving trade.
-Artemis is more defined by his criminal background, giving him skills in Deception and Stealth, as well as proficiency with the tools of thievery and poison.